iutsavsingh/MyQuotify/README.md

 The following **required** functionality is completed:

+* [x] User can get tons of quotes only by clicking on 'NEXT/PREVIOUS' button.
 * [x] This app shows the use of ViewModel and ViewModelFactory Concept
 * [x] Learn about ViewModels by creating this simple app.
 * [x] App uses static data provided as JSON.